wen-jams/bsavi/README.md

 ## Installation

 ### Dependencies

 - Python versions $\geq$ 3.8 and $<$ 3.11 are supported.
-- Holoviews $\leq$ 1.15.4 (this package and its dependencies will be installed automatically)
+- Holoviews $\geq$ 1.15.4 (this package and its dependencies will be installed automatically)
+- Bokeh 2.4.3

 InViz can be installed with pip:

     python -m pip install inviz

 Or, if you want to test the latest changes, you can clone the repository with

     git clone https://github.com/wen-jams/inviz
     cd inviz
     python setup.py install